hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 ???
 **`terraform plan` is a dry run command.
 We're not actually building anything yet, Terraform is just telling is what it would do if we ran it for real.**

 **If you're curious, how are we authenticating to Azure?
-We've saved some Azure credentials on your workstation as environment variables.
+We saved some Azure credentials on your workstation as environment variables when we ran the setup.ps1 script.
 You can also use Terraform directly from Azure cloudshell.
 Terraform is preinstalled in cloudshell and doesn't require any authentication or special configuration.**

 ---
 name: terraform-plan-2